Iceland: the Land of Fire and Ice.

 Days 1 & 2: Trip Start & Hike Snaefellsnes National Park

 From Reykjavik, we’ll head to our campground near Snaefellsnes National Park.
-We’ll take an afternoon hike, review our gear and learn some of Iceland’s history that has been passed on from generation to generation.
+We’ll take an afternoon hike, review our gear and learn some of Iceland’s history.
 During our first full day together, we’ll hike in the rugged Snaefellsnes National Park, taking in views of the Atlantic Ocean and Snaefellsjokull, Iceland’s impressive glacier-topped volcano.

 Days 3-5: Sea Kayak the Coast